Don’t drop it: World’s most expensive ice cream costs $6,400 - Local News 8

 Don’t drop it: World’s most expensive ice cream costs $6,400

-The frozen dessert, called “white night” in Japanese, is currently fetching 880,000 yen ($6,380) for a serving, officially making it the most expensive ice cream in the world, according to Guinness World Records last week.
+The frozen dessert, called byakuya – “white night” in Japanese – is currently fetching 880,000 yen ($6,380) for a serving, officially making it the most expensive ice cream in the world, according to Guinness World Records.

 Japanese ice cream brand Cellato calls white night a gelato on its website, and the name is a hint to its Italian origins.

-Sourced exclusively from Alba – home to what many consider the best white truffles in Italy – that ingredient alone could rake in as much as two million yen ($14,500) per kilogram, according to Guinness World Records.
+Sourced exclusively from Alba – home to what many consider the best white truffles in Italy – that ingredient alone could rake in as much as two million yen ($14,500) per kilogram, said an article published on the Guinness World Records website last week.

 The ice cream is topped off by an edible gold leaf, two types of cheese and “Sakekasu,” a paste-like ingredient derived from the process of sake-making.